Sam Hamm

 Sam Hamm (born November 19, 1955) is an American screenwriter and comic book writer.
-Hamm is known for co-writing the screenplay for Tim Burton's Batman.
+Hamm is known for writing the initial drafts of the screenplay for the 1989 Batman movie before those duties were handed over to Warren Skaaren.
 He also received a story credit for Batman Returns (though the final version of the movie differs significantly from his ideas).

 DC Comics invited Hamm to write for Detective Comics.
 The result was Batman: Blind Justice, which introduced Bruce Wayne's mentor, Henri Ducard.
 Hamm's other screen credits include Never Cry Wolf and Monkeybone.

-In February 2021, DC Comics announced that Hamm would return to the 1989 Batman film universe with the limited series Batman '89, which will be a direct continuation of both the 1989 film and Batman Returns.
+In 2021, Hamm returned to the 1989 Batman film universe with the limited DC Comics series Batman '89, a direct continuation of both the 1989 film and Batman Returns.
+The creative team followed it up with Batman '89: Echoes.